G-Core/product-documentation/documentation/cloud/logging-as-a-service/about-logging-as-a-service.md

 ## Use cases

-The use cases of Logging include:
+The use cases of Managed Logging include:

 1. **Error detection and troubleshooting**.
 Enter an error message into the OpenSearch Dashboards search bar, identify when and which server experienced an issue, and be empowered to fix it.